-I understand that an electronic signature has the same legal effect and can be enforced in the same way as a written signature.
+An electronic signature has the same legal effect and can be enforced in the same way as a written signature.

 WRITTEN PERMISSION

 Medicaid may use or share your information in limited ways.
 If we want to use your health information in a way not listed above, we must get your permission in writing.
 If you give permission, you may withdraw it in writing at any time.